Flann O'Brien: Student years

 In 1934 O'Brien and his university friends founded a short-lived literary magazine called Blather.
-The writing here, though clearly bearing the marks of youthful bravado, again somewhat anticipates O'Brien's later work, in this case, his "Cruiskeen Lawn" column as Myles na gCopaleen:
+The writing here, though clearly bearing the marks of youthful bravado, again somewhat anticipates O'Brien's later work, in this case, his "Cruiskeen Lawn" column as Myles na Gopaleen:

 Blather is here.
 As we advance to make our bow, you will look in vain for signs of servility or of any evidence of a desire to please.
 We are an arrogant and depraved body of men.
 We are as proud as bantams and as vain as peacocks.

 Blather doesn't care.
 A sardonic laugh escapes us as we bow, cruel and cynical hounds that we are.
 It is a terrible laugh, the laugh of lost men.
 Do you get the smell of porter?

 O'Brien, who had studied German in Dublin, may have spent at least parts of 1933 and 1934 staying in Nazi Germany, namely in Cologne and Bonn, although details are uncertain and contested.
 He claimed himself, in 1965, that he "spent many months in the Rhineland and at Bonn drifting away from the strict pursuit of study."
 So far, no external evidence has turned up that would back up this sojourn (or an also anecdotal short-term marriage to one 'Clara Ungerland' from Cologne).
 In their biography, Costello and van de Kamp, discussing the inconclusive evidence, state that "...it must remain a mystery, in the absence of documented evidence an area of mere speculation, representing in a way the other mysteries of the life of Brian O'Nolan that still defy the researcher."